webrecorder/pywb/docs/manual/configuring.rst

 ``client_side_replay: true`` to your config.yaml

-In this mode, pywb will use the `wabac.js <https://github.com/webrecorder/wabac.js>`_ service worker-based replay system that underlines `ReplayWeb.page <https://replayweb.page/>`_ in live proxy mode.
+In this mode, pywb will use the `wabac.js <https://github.com/webrecorder/wabac.js>`_ service worker-based replay system that underlies `ReplayWeb.page <https://replayweb.page/>`_ in live proxy mode.
 This may result in better replay for certain JavaScript-heavy sites.

 .. _dir_structure: